blackcatserious/traceremove-social-bot/README.md

    # or
    npm install
    ```
 2. **Configure your environment variables** – copy `.env.example` to `.env` and fill out the required keys for Notion and the social networks.
 See the file for details on each variable.
-You can verify your setup at any time with `npm run check:env`, which loads the same `.env*` files that Next.js would, prints the current validation mode, highlights integration readiness (ready, missing, partial, or placeholder-only), surfaces warnings, summarizes readiness counts (e.g. how many integrations are fully ready vs missing), lists any missing variables, and returns a non-zero exit code if something is misconfigured.
-For JSON output you can run `npm run check:env -- --json` (handy for CI pipelines).
-The checker also accepts one or more `--dotenv path/to/file` arguments to layer in specific env files and `--example` (optionally `--example path/to/example`) to validate that your example file lists every required variable without touching local secrets.
-Pass `--strict` to force strict validation for that run or `--relaxed` to inject placeholders without toggling environment variables globally.
-Add `--fail-on-warnings` if you want the command to exit non-zero whenever warnings (like placeholder secrets) are present, toggle `--require-optional` when you need every optional integration enforced as a hard requirement, use `--require slack,twitter` (repeat or provide a comma-separated list) to demand readiness for specific integrations, add `--output path/to/report.json` to persist the JSON summary – the saved payload now includes metadata like the generation timestamp, runtime in milliseconds, and the set of integrations that were enforced during the run so CI can track validation latency alongside the readiness details – and pair `--silent` with `--output` when you need a quiet run (for example, CI jobs that only care about the exit code and stored report).
-Paths beginning with `~/` are expanded against your home directory so you can drop reports into a standard location without computing the absolute path manually, and both Unix-style (`$VAR`/`${VAR}`) and Windows-style (`%VAR%`) environment variables embedded in the path are resolved before the file is written. `--silent` is intentionally incompatible with `--json`, so use the file output option when you want machine-readable data without console noise.
-3. **Set up your Notion database** – create a database with the columns described in this README and share it with the integration token used in `NOTION_TOKEN`.
+3. **Set up your Notion database** – create a database with the columns described in this README and share it with the integration token used in `NOTION_API_KEY`.
 4. **Deploy on Vercel** – import the repository into Vercel.
 The included `vercel.json` file schedules a cron job to hit `/api/cron/publish` every hour.

 ## Notion database schema